1st Belarusian Regiment: Formation

 Grodno quickly became the center of Belarusian political life, and a number of Belarusian organizations and periodicals were established here.
 Nonetheless, Varonka relied on the Russian Board of Grodno, headed by Evgeny Kurlov, brother of former Russian governor of Minsk Pavel Kurlov, who was renamed the Belarusian Board of Grodno.
-Due to intra-Belarusian conflicts and the reluctance of the German army, which actually controlled the Grodno region, no progress was made in organizing the regiment until February 1919.
+Due to intra-Belarusian conflicts and the reluctance of the Imperial German army, which actually controlled the Grodno region, no progress was made in organizing the regiment until February 1919.
 In mid-January, the Belarusian army numbered 21 officers and a dozen soldiers, and had neither weapons nor barracks.

+February 1919

 The Germans authorized the formation of a Belarusian unit on February 1, 1919.
 Captain Nikolay Demidov began vigorous recruitment, opened recruitment points in Vawkavysk, Białystok, Slonim, Radun, Lida, Sokółka, Pruzhany, Kobryn, Brest, Vasilishki, Shchuchyn, Druskininkai and others.

 Soon the regiment numbered about 800 men, while the Special Battalion of the Grodno command, which was created in parallel, numbered about 350 men.
 The arming of the army was done in consultation with the German command, funding came from grants from the Lithuanian government and taxes levied on the local population.
-V. Kozlov was sent to Kaunas to form a volunteer company there, which numbered up to 200 soldiers on April 12 and was renamed the 5th company of the 1st Belarusian regiment.
+V. Kozlov was sent to Kaunas to form a volunteer company there, which numbered up to 200 soldiers on April 12 and was renamed the 5th Company of the 1st Belarusian Regiment.
 On 1 February 1919, the Grodno Military Command was established alongside the 1st Belarusian Regiment and the Grodno's military crew was formed according to a 13 February 1919 decision by Chief of Staff of the Ministry of National Defense of Lithuania.
 M. Lavrentiev, the commander of the 1st Belarusian Regiment, was appointed as Chief of the Grodno Military Command.
-On 10 February 1919, the commander of the 1st Belarusian Regiment, following the instructions of the Belarusian Military Secretariat, ordered all officers and soldiers to wear only the insignias of the Lithuanian Armed Forces attached to their uniforms and the majority of components of the uniforms of the 1st Belarusian Regiment (look was officially confirmed on 7 March 1919) had to be the same as in the uniforms of other Lithuanian military units.
+On 10 February 1919, the commander of the 1st Belarusian Regiment, following the instructions of the Belarusian Military Secretariat, ordered all officers and soldiers to wear only the Lithuanian Army insignias on their uniforms and most of components of the 1st Belarusian Regiment's uniforms (which were officially confirmed on 7 March 1919) had to be the same as those of other Lithuanian military units.